syrus-bot/docker/README.md

-# Project 1.0.0
+# Syrus Docker 1.0.0

-This is a template repository for Syrus projects.
-The description goes here.
+This is a repository for Syrus' docker images and container management system
 Here you may find:
 - The [project contribution guidelines](CONTRIBUTING.md)
 - The [primary project source code](tree/blob/src)